thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

     * General class that will control the learning of the system.
 As the team progresses this will be a goal to get the lights and bus auto-detected without user input.

 * Output
-    * General class that governs how and what we output.
+    * General class that governs how and what the system outputs.
 As the team progresses this will be a goal to output a video of the event or any additional information.

 ### 3.6 Design constraints